gold star for USAHOF

 When the Edmonton Oilers made the biggest trade in hockey, the transaction that sent Wayne Gretzky to Los Angeles, the “Great One” insisted that Marty McSorley would be part of the deal.
 It was a necessary request, and McSorely was not just his friend but his enforcer and the man who cleared the ice for McSorley's magic.

-McSorley had two runs in L.A., as he was traded to Pittsburgh in the 1993/94 Season, but was dealt back to the Kings before the next season began.
-His Kings career ended for good when he was traded to the Rangers in March of 1996.
+McSorley had two runs in L.A.
+He was traded to Pittsburgh in the 1993/94 season but was dealt back to the Kings before the next season began.
+His Kings' career ended for good when he was traded to the Rangers in March of 1996.

 Sadly, McSorley is best known for swinging his hockey stick at Donald Brashear's head in a game in 2000.
 Brashear fell and hit his head on the ice, rendering him unconscious.
-McSorely was suspended for the rest of the year and the full year after that and never played again.
+McSorely was suspended for the rest of that year and the entire following year and never played again.

 The struggling Kings traded Muzzin to Toronto in 2019, leaving the Kings with 213 Points.